Village Hall is your complete and practical solution; whether

 Hildersham Village Hall has a fascinating history,

-during the First World War it acted as a Surgical Ward at
+during WW1 it acted as a Surgical Ward at

 Huts were retired and the residents of Hildersham decided